fastapi/fastapi/docs/en/docs/advanced/settings.md

 * By using a dependency you can simplify testing.
 * You can use `.env` files with it.
-* Saving the settings in a variable lets you avoid reading the dotenv file again and again for each request.
+* Using `@lru_cache()` lets you avoid reading the dotenv file again and again for each request, while allowing you to override it during testing.